-2) Select the appropriate disk that is attached to the VM you need to migrate.
+2) Select the appropriate disk that is attached to the VM you want to migrate.
 Click on Copy.

 3) In the next disk copy option, select the VHD file format as output.

 4) Next screen gives the option to make the disk dynamic or fixed size.
 If you are familiar with a Virtualization platform, you must be aware of them.
-For testing and reducing disk usage, you can try dynamically allocated disks, for production and high disk utilizing apps, use the fixed disk option.
+For testing and less disk usage, you can try dynamically allocated disks.
+For production and high disk utilization usage, always use the fixed disk option.